supervisely-ecosystem/object-size-stats/README.md

 Data Exploration Tools provide deep understanding of your data and are crucial for building high quality models (better you understand data, more accurate models are).

-This app generates report with detailed statistics for all objects in images project.
+This app generates report with detailed statistics for objects (bitmap/rectangle/polygon, other objects are ignored) in images project.
 It allows to see big picture as well as shed light on hidden patterns and edge cases (see <a href="#how-to-use">How to use</a> section).

 ## How To Run